scottredig/zig-javascript-bridge/README.md

 ## Projet Status

 ZJB is fully functional and is ready to be used in other projects.
 However 1.0 will not be tagged until there is significant enough usage that confidence in the API not needing further changes is high.
-There's currently no release schedule for point releases, so your `build.zig.zon` file should reference `https://github.com/scottredig/zig-javascript-bridge/archive/<HASH OF COMMIT MAIN IS ON>.zip`.

 ## Why